justinthelaw/opera/README.md

 #### Open AI Models

-The models, in increasing cost and quality order, currently available for fine-tuning are as follows (as of Summer 2023): `davinci`, `curie`, `babbage`, `ada`.
+The specific model used depends on the specific prompt or task required for Bullet Forging within the Smarter Bullets server.
 You can read more about these in the [OpenAI API models documentation](https://platform.openai.com/docs/models/gpt-3).

 ### API Key